Storage Backends¶

 Pre-signed URL Redirects¶

-When enabled, the server issues an HTTP 307 Temporary Redirect to a time-limited URL signed by the storage backend instead of proxying the binary itself.
-The OpenTofu client fetches the artifact directly from the storage backend, reducing network egress through the server.
+When enabled (provider downloads), the server issues an HTTP 307 Temporary Redirect to a time-limited URL signed by the storage backend instead of proxying the binary itself.
+The OpenTofu client fetches the provider artifact directly from the storage backend, reducing network egress through the server.

-Pre-signed URLs are supported on Amazon S3, Google Cloud Storage, and Azure Blob Storage.
+Pre-signed URLs are supported on Amazon S3, Google Cloud Storage, and Azure Blob Storage for provider artifact downloads.
 The filesystem backend does not support them.

 Configure pre-signing via the presign field on any StorageConfig: